For every SEO campaign, success should be defined by sales growth – not merely improvements in rankings or growth in organic traffic.

 This means that traffic for the “3d printing” keyword was worthless to our client.
 They didn’t offer a 3d printing service.
 They only sold machines.

 This subtle (but crucially important) distinction between the intent behind these searches is the difference between generating traffic and generating sales.
 Don’t overlook keyword intent.
 When performing keyword research, weigh search intent just as heavily—if not more so—than search volume or competition.
-This is the key to crafting an SEO campaign that drives sales.
+This is the key to crafting an SEO campaign that stops your site from getting traffic, but no conversions.

-How do you research the intent behind your keywords?
+How do you determine search intent when researching keywords?